Japanese leader asks Pfizer for additional vaccine supply

 Inoculations started in mid-February and have covered less than 1% of the population.
 The slow process is hampered by the shortage of vaccines amid export controls by the European Union.

+Kono has said the pace of the vaccine shipments is expected to pick up beginning in May.
+Addressing concerns about the shortage of medical workers administering the jabs, the government recently revised a law to recruit nurses who have retired or are on leave to temporarily help with the vaccinations.

-A recent surge in cases led the government to issue an alert status for Tokyo and nine other urban prefectures.
+The rise in cases led the government to issue an alert status for Tokyo and nine other urban prefectures.
 It has also fueled doubts about whether or how the July 23-Aug.
 8 Tokyo Olympics can go ahead.

 Japan added 4,532 cases on Saturday for a total of 525,218 since the pandemic began, with 9,584 deaths.